-Although Valorant is still in its infancy when it comes to competitive esports, the game has slowly gained ground and established itself.
-Seeing an opportunity to push the envelope and test new ideas, Riot came out with news on November 24th last year, announcing their first official tournament circuit – Valorant Champions Tour.
+Valorant was first announced in early 2020 as a brand new shooter that combined elements of Overwatch and CS:GO.
+Since it was released, the game has slowly gained ground and established itself as one of the titans of competitive esports.
+Seeing an opportunity to push the envelope and test new ideas, Riot announced their first official tournament circuit – Valorant Champions Tour.

-Valorant Champions Tour 2021 features teams from all around the world, but more precisely from seven unique regions: North America, EMEA, Brazil, Latin America, Japan, Southeast Asia, and Korea.
+Valorant Champions Tour 2022 features teams from all around the world, but more precisely from seven unique regions: North America, EMEA, Brazil, Latin America, Japan, APAC, and Korea.

 We would like to go over some of the most promising teams participating in the tournament, analyse their performance, and offer some possible predictions and point out potential betting opportunities.
 But first, we’ll cover the Valorant Champions Tour format and schedule.